KArbeRes/MagentaA11yV2/public/content/documentation/web/component/separator-horizontal-rule.md

 ### #a11y - Web Accessibility Acceptance Criteria

-How to test a header
+How to test a separator / horizontal rule

-GIVEN THAT I am on a page with a header landmark
+GIVEN THAT I am on a page with a separator / horizontal rule

 1. Keyboard for mobile & desktop

-   - WHEN I use the tab key to enter the web browser window I SEE focus is strongly visually indicated on interactive components
+   - WHEN I use arrow keys to browse to the separator I SEE the element is skipped entirely.
+It is completely inert.

 2. Desktop screenreader

    - WHEN I use a desktop screenreader (NVDA, JAWS, VoiceOver) AND

-   - I use the tab key to enter the web browser window
+   - I use arrow keys to browse to the separator

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR the element is skipped entirely.
+It is completely inert.

-   - I HEAR It typically contains the name and primary navigation of the website

 3. Mobile screenreader

    - WHEN I use a mobile screenreader (Talkback, VoiceOver) AND

-   - I swipe to focusable elements in the header
+   - I swipe to the separator

-   - I HEAR It is discoverable with screenreader shortcuts as header/banner landmark
+      - I HEAR the element is skipped entirely.
+It is completely inert.

-   - I HEAR It typically contains the name and primary navigation of the website

 Full information: [https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/separator-horizontal-rule](https://www.magentaa11y.com/MagentaA11yV2#/web-criteria/component/separator-horizontal-rule)